interlay/interlay.github.io/README.md

 # interbtc-docs

-interBTC documentation for users, vaults, relayers, developers and anyone else.
+interBTC documentation for users, vaults, developers and anyone else.

 ## About